-Every fan of music knows the tremendous power it can have over both thoughts and emotions.
+Every fan knows the tremendous effects of music and the power it can have over both thoughts and emotions.

 Great music can transform an ordinary day into something magical, even spiritual.
 It can provide solace, release, strong sensations and more.

-But music’s influence spreads further still: right up from our genetic code, through our thoughts and bodies and out into how we relate in groups.
+But the effects of music spread further still: right up from our genetic code, through our thoughts and bodies and out into how we relate in groups.

 1. Improve verbal IQ

 Practising the piano won’t just improve your musical abilities, it can also improve your visual and verbal skills.

 A study of 8 to 11-year-olds found that, those who had extra-curricular music classes, developed higher verbal IQ, and visual abilities, in comparison to those with no musical training (Forgeard et al., 2008).

 This shows the benefits of learning an instrument are not purely musical, but extend into cognition and visual perception.